-- 4. The following referenced documents are indispensable for the application of these Guidelines: - (a) "ISO 14064-3:2006 Greenhouse gases -- Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions" (hereinafter referred to as the "ISO 14064-3"); - (b) "Joint Crediting Mechanism Project Cycle Procedure" (hereinafter referred to as the "Project Cycle Procedure"); - (c) "Joint Crediting Mechanism Guidelines for Developing Project Design Document and Monitoring Report" (hereinafter referred to as the "PDD and Monitoring Guidelines").
+- 4. The following referenced documents are indispensable for the application of these Guidelines: - (a) "ISO 14064-3:2006 Greenhouse gases -- Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions" (hereinafter referred to as the "ISO 14064-3"); - (b) "Joint Crediting Mechanism Project Cycle Procedure for Reducing Emissions from Deforestation and Forest Degradation, and Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries (REDD-plus)" (hereinafter referred to as the "Project Cycle Procedure for REDD-plus"); - (c) "Joint Crediting Mechanism Guidelines for Developing Project Design Document and Monitoring Report for Reducing Emissions from Deforestation and Forest Degradation, and Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries (REDD-plus)" (hereinafter referred to as the "PDD and Monitoring Guidelines for REDD-plus"). - (d) "Joint Crediting Mechanism Guidelines for Addressing and Respecting Safeguards for Reducing Emissions from Deforestation and Forest Degradation, and the Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries (REDD-plus)" (hereinafter referred to as the "Safeguard Guidelines for REDD-plus")